Tests and treatments

 - there is hearing loss

 For children, we do this starting at the age of 8.

 A tympanoplasty is a routine procedure that can almost always be performed as a same-day procedure.
 A small incision is made behind the ear to take a small slice of muscle (fascia).
 This thin, but strong, piece of fascia is pushed under the perforation and adheres to it tightly.
 Over the course of four weeks, the eardrum grows over this slice until that piece of fascia disappears (which, ultimately, is dead material).

 Although this is generally referred to as an 'eardrum transplant', it does not actually use any material from the patient.
 It is at times necessary to repair auditory bones, for example, to introduce a small prosthesis into the middle ear.

 Guidelines for at home

-The probability of a good result after this routine intervention is high and the risks are limited.
+The probability of achieving a good result from this routine procedure is quite high, and the risks are limited.